henrywo1fe/capstone-project-public/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/0GBBWOiF)
-## Hospital Triage Wait Times
+## HUrgency of medical care
 =========================

 ### Project Overview

-The project's aim is to build a model that can predict ESI scores for patients from data about them.
-...
-...
+The project's aim is to build a model that can predict how urgently a patient needs medical care.
+The target variable will be a custom measure called 'medical_urgency', which is a function of 'esi'.
+We will train different models with an aim to improve accuracy score, and to learn the most inflential factors in predicting urgency of medical care.

+The intention is to provide information to hospitals and medical proffessionals that could help them make medical care more efficient in emergency departments, and also to provide a tool that can be used in emergency departments to predict how urgently a patient needs care based on a selection on factors, so that patients can more efficiently be helped.

 ### Walkthrough Demo